 3 Things You Can Do To Make Your Employees Feel Safe

 Office safety used to mean managing electrical cords, providing employees with ergonomic desk setups, encouraging stretch breaks, and practicing fire drills.
 No longer.
-Business leaders in industries such as manufacturing and transportation are no strangers to personal protection equipment and workplace safety, but other business owners are tackling this new component for the first time.
+Business leaders in industries such as manufacturing and transportation are no strangers to personal protective equipment and workplace safety, but other business owners are tackling this new component for the first time.
 Now, due to the COVID-19 pandemic, entrepreneurs from industries across the spectrum are facing the new challenge of instilling a workplace safety culture that will help both employees and customers feel safe.
 When employees feel unsafe, either in the workplace or around customers, here are 3 things you can do to make your employees feel safe at work.

 Build a Safety Culture